dineshj3d/RepData_PeerAssessment1/PA1_template.md

 #### Step 4 - Imputing missing values
-To replace NA's use the mean of steps of each 5-minute interval.
-Create a new data frame which we have all NAs removed.
-This will be done by adding a new column of mean calculated previously using the 'interval' as key.
-Create histograms and calculate mean and median.
+To replace NA's use the mean of steps of each 5-minute interval, create a new data frame.
+Add a new column of mean calculated previously using the 'interval' as key.
+Replace each NA with the mean from the new column.

 ```r